globaltravelreport/global-travel-report/content/articles/explore-heraklion-your-next-cruise-destination-from-australi.md

 title: '''Explore Heraklion: Your Next Cruise Destination from Australia'''
 summary: >-

-  Heraklion, the bustling port city on Crete, Greece, is setting its sights on becoming a top cruise destination for Australian travelers.
-With its ric...
 date: '2025-04-07T14:21:45.905Z'
 country: Greece
 type: '''Culture, Food & Wine'''